Pavan Duggal: Books and recognition

 He has written several books/eBooks on various diverse and complex aspects concerning the legalities of policy related issues impacting cyberspace, Internet and the World Wide Web.
 He has authored India's first mobile law treatise, which focuses on litigation and jurisprudence vis-à-vis mobile communication devices.

 As per the International Telecommunications Union, as a Writer, he has made his mark with 179 Books on various aspects of the law in the last 20 years.
 Dr. Pavan Duggal’s books have been conferred various awards by Book Authority in various categories over a couple of years.

 He has authored 179 books on the intersection of law and technology over the last two and a half decades.
 The vast and diverse range of Pavan Duggal’s books include Books on Cyber Law, Cybercrime Law, Cyber Security Law, Artificial Intelligence Law, Blockchain Law, Internet of Things Law, Other Emerging Technologies and Legalities and on Coronavirus & Cyber Legal Issues.

 The World Summit on the Information Society gives details of numerous books authored by Dr. Pavan Duggal on the website of the International Telecommunications Union.

-Pavan Duggal’s numerous books have been recognized by BookAuthority.

-Numerous Book Authority Awards have been conferred To Duggal’s Books.
+Pavan Duggal’s numerous books have been recognized by Book Authority through numerous awards that have been conferred Duggal’s Books.